 Enjoy the shady areas and benches and discover the history of Queen Madijevka Park as you stroll along.

-There’s much more to the park than its views and vegetation.
-Along the paths, we discovered a number of pleasant shaded areas and benches, inviting us to pause and savor the tranquility of the surroundings.
+There’s more to the park than its views and vegetation.
+Along the way, we discovered a number of pleasant shaded areas and benches, inviting us to take a break and enjoy the peacefulness of the surroundings.
 But what makes the walk even more interesting is its historical dimension.

 Designed in the 19th century, it reflects the desire to offer residents a green space in the heart of the walled city.
-Remnants of the ramparts still line the paths, reminding us that the park is inextricably linked to Zadar’s history.
+Remains of the ramparts still line the pathways, reminding us that the park is inextricably linked with Zadar’s history.
 A stroll here is both a moment of relaxation and a step back in time, as you immerse yourself in this unique heritage.